Cá Hấp Gừng Xì Dầu Recipe

 Add Flavor To The Fish

-• Pour the oil into a small bowl, leaving a small amount inside the pan to make the sauce.
+Pour most of the oil into a small bowl, leaving a little in the pan for the sauce.

 You Can Make The Sauce